- Reactive model: events trigger handlers on an event loop.

 root.mainloop()

-If you prefer a basic example of your own emitter in Python (without GUI), You can simulate subscription and notification with feature lists:
+If you prefer a basic example of a custom issuer in Python (without a GUI), you can simulate subscription and notification using function lists :

 class Emisor: